SurlyMae/Kallaway-100-days-of-code/log.md

 **Today's Progress**: I was given a code assignment (SQL) from a job interview so that's what I worked on.

 **Thoughts:** I used to think I wanted to get into database management.
-Now I am not so sure.
-I miss my JavaScript.
+Now I miss my JavaScript.
+Maybe a way to do both?

 **Link to work:** N/A